TT is an online writer with over seven years of experience writing about sports and pop culture.

 Holding the 25th overall pick in the draft, the Titans have to replace key pieces in order to return to the playoffs.
 Especially at wide receiver, guard, and linebacker.

-Corey Davis and Taywan Taylor are far from polished and the team let honor three receivers in the offseason.
+- Wide Receiver: Corey Davis and Taywan Taylor are far from polished, and the team let honor three receivers in the offseason.
 Adding a productive playmaker wouldn't hurt.

-Age is catching up to the outside linebackers and Kevin Dodd and Avery Williamson are both gone. the corps needs an injection of youth.
+- Linebacker: Age is catching up to the outside linebackers, and Kevin Dodd and Avery Williamson are both gone.
+The corps needs an injection of youth.

 Tennessee also notably signed USC wide receiver Deontay Burnett as an undrafted free agent.
-Burnett is explosive off the ball and runs with burst through his routes, but likely wen undrafted due to his very slim frame and limbs.
+Burnett is explosive off the ball and runs with burst through his routes, but he likely went undrafted due to his very slim frame and limbs.

 Rashaan Evans Highlights